Fog-Development/info.nuke.family/docs/intro.md

 ## Discord

 We have a [Discord server](https://discord.gg/ukq9gC4mHS) where you can create tickets, ask questions, get help, and chat with other users.

+## Our Family

+We are a part of the Nuke Family.
+The Nuke Family is a group of Torn players who have come together to create a community that helps each other out.
+You can find more information about the Nuke Family [here](./our-family/).